Skip to main content

 7. Select Review + Create > Create

-3. Check all four log categories: Checkpoint, Error, Management, Feed
+3. Check the four log categories: Checkpoint, Error, Management, Feed.

 1. Navigate to Azure Virtual Desktop > Host pools > Create